 However, if you're using an Android device, you could probably benefit from an anti-malware package.
 And if you purchased Bitdefender Total Security in an earlier step, you could use it for your mobile device.
 That is, if you didn't use all 5 of your licenses already on desktops or laptops.

 If you try it, and it's not a good fit, you can always remove it.
-And the same as with the computer version, we don't recommend that you use their VPN service.
+And the same as with the computer version, I don't recommend that you use their VPN service.

 Why not iOS?

 Apple has iOS locked down in such a way that it prevents anti-malware software from being able to do any scanning or detection in the way that it would on a Mac, Windows, or Android device.
 The downside is that you can't run traditional anti-malware apps.
 The upside, though, is that this also provides a great deal of protection for the devices, theoretically lowering the need for anti-malware software on iOS.